-For those rounds that spanned two years, drugs mentioned in that round were allocated between 1999 and 2000 based on the number of times the respondent said the drug was purchased in 1999, the year the person started taking the drug, the length of the person's round, the dates of the person's round, and the number of drugs for that person in the round.
-In addition, a "folded" version of the PC on an event level, as opposed to an acquisition level, was used for these types of events to assist in determining how many acquisitions of the drug should be allocated to 1999 instead of 2000.
+For those rounds that spanned two years, drugs mentioned in that round were allocated between the years based on the number of times the respondent said the drug was purchased in the respective year, the year the person started taking the drug, the length of the person's round, the dates of the person's round, and the number of drugs for that person in the round.
+In addition, a "folded" version of the PC on an event level, as opposed to an acquisition level, was used for these types of events to assist in determining how many acquisitions of the drug should be allocated between the years.

-2.5.2 Methodology for Collecting Pharmacy Reported Variables
+2.6.2 Methodology for Collecting Pharmacy Reported Variables

 If the respondent with the prescription gave written permission to release his or her pharmacy records, pharmacy providers identified by the household were contacted by telephone for the pharmacy follow-back component.
-Following an initial telephone contact, the signed permission forms and materials explaining the study were faxed to cooperating pharmacy providers.
+Following an initial telephone contact, the signed permission forms and materials explaining the study were faxed (or mailed) to cooperating pharmacy providers.
 The materials informed the providers of all persons participating in the survey who had prescriptions filled at their place of business and requested a computerized printout of all prescriptions filled for each person.
 For each medication listed, the following information was requested: date filled; national drug code (NDC); medication name; strength of medicine (amount and unit); quantity (package size/amount dispensed); total charge; and payments by source.

-2.6 File Contents
+2.7 File Contents

-2.6.1 Survey Administration Variables
+2.7.1 Survey Administration Variables

-2.6.1.1 Person Identifier Variables (DUID, PID, DUPERSID)
+2.7.1.1 Person Identifier Variables (DUID, PID, DUPERSID)

 The dwelling unit ID (DUID) is a 5-digit random number assigned after the case was sampled for MEPS.
 The 3-digit person number (PID) uniquely identifies each person within the dwelling unit.
 The 8-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to Attachment 1.
+For detailed information on dwelling units and families, please refer to the documentation for the 2002 Full Year Population Characteristics File.

-2.6.1.2 Record Identifier Variables (RXRECIDX, LINKIDX)
+2.7.1.2 Record Identifier Variables (RXRECIDX, LINKIDX)

 The variable RXRECIDX uniquely identifies each record on the file.
 This 15-character variable is comprised of the following components: prescribed medicine event generated through the HC (positions 1-12) + enumeration number (positions 13-15).
 The prescribed medicine event generated through the HC (positions 1-12) can be used to link a prescribed medicine event to the conditions file and to other event files, via link files, and is provided on this file as the variable LINKIDX.
-(For more details on linking, please refer to Section 5.2 and to the 1999 Appendix File.)
+(For more details on linking, please refer to section 5.2 and to the 2002 Appendix File.)

 The following hypothetical example illustrates the structure of these ID variables.
-This example illustrates a person in Round 1 of the household interview who reported having purchased Amoxicillin three times.
-The following example shows three acquisition level records, all having the same RXNDC (00364021802), for one person (DUPERSID=00002026) in one round.
+This example illustrates a person in Round 1 of the household interview who reported having purchased

+Amoxicillin three times.
+The following example shows three acquisition-level records, all having the same RXNDC (00093310905), for one person (DUPERSID=00002026) in one round.
 Only one NDC is associated with a prescribed medicine event because matching was performed at an event level, as opposed to an acquisition level.
-(For more details on matching, please see Section 3.0).
+(For more details on matching, please see section 3.0).
 The LINKIDX (000020260083) remains the same for all three records, whereas the RXRECIDX (000020260083001, 000020260083002, 000020260083003) differs for all three records.

-DUPERSID RXRECIDX LINKIDX RXNDC 00002026 000020260083001 000020260083 00364021802 00002026 000020260083002 000020260083 00364021802 00002026 000020260083003 000020260083 00364021802
+DUPERSID RXRECIDX LINKIDX RXNDC 00002026 000020260083001 000020260083 00093310905 00002026 000020260083002 000020260083 00093310905 00002026 000020260083003 000020260083 00093310905

-2.6.1.3 Round Variables (PURCHRD and RXR2FLAG)
+2.7.1.3 Round Variable (PURCHRD)